MalshaPramodi/Supermarket-Chatbot/README.md

 The chatbot is built using Python and uses the Natural Language Toolkit (NLTK) library for text processing and training, along with a JSON file to store patterns and responses.

 The purpose of this chatbot is to provide an efficient and user-friendly interface for store customers, enabling them to quickly find the location of items in a store.
 By using a chatbot, users can simply ask for a product.
-Check (NLP chatbot working prototype)
+Check [NLP chatbot working prototype.zip]

 #### Step-by-Step Guide
 Dataset: The chatbot’s responses and patterns are stored in a JSON file (intents.json).
 The JSON file contains various tags, patterns (user queries), and corresponding responses (shelf numbers).